How To Go To Cambodia From Bangkok Via Aranyaprathet

 The "straight-thru" bus ticket from Bangkok to Phnom Penh (or Siem Reap).
 What is it really?

 This ticket costs about US$25.00 or more.
 It is offered in many travel agencies in Bangkok, particularly those found around popular tourist-areas of the city, like the areas around Khao San Road.

 Be aware: It has been reported that there are scams in the sale of the so-called "straight-thru" bus ticket between Bangkok and Phnom Penh (or Siem Reap) when you buy these tickets from street dealers.

 Make sure that you are buying from a dependable ticket-agent a ticket that will really get you through up to Phnom Penh (or Siem Reap).
 Ask advice from the front desk of your hotel about this.

-Be aware: The so-called "straight-thru bus ticket" does not neessarily mean one bus ride from Bangkok to Phnom Penh.
+Be aware: The so-called "straight-thru bus ticket" may not neessarily mean one bus ride from Bangkok to Phnom Penh.

-The journey is actually done in two segments.
-Cick here
+The journey may actually be made in two segments.
+Click here for the details

 The first segment of the trip may be done in a passenger van, usually referred to as "minivan", which you may board in the street where you bought your ticket, or in a bus which you board in a bus station in Bangkok.
 Click here if you prefer taking a bus